devcoinfet/doser.py/README.md

   -ah      Specify addtional header

-  -wpd      Specify Tru and this param to test wordpress dos
+  -wpd      Specify True and this param to test wordpress dos

   -t        Specify number of threads to be used